Paralyzed man walks again with brain-controlled exoskeleton | The Japan Times

 Thibault used the avatar and video game to think about performing basic physical tasks such as walking, and reaching out to touch objects.

-Using the avatar, video game and exoskeleton combined, he was able to cover the length of one and a half football pitches over the course of many sessions.
+Using the avatar, video game and exoskeleton combined, he was able to cover the length of 1½ soccer fields over the course of many sessions.

 Several previous studies have used implants to stimulate muscles in patients’ own bodies, but the Grenoble study is the first to use brain signals to control a robot exoskeleton.